Lemasternel/random_explorer_ogame/README.md

 ### learn track

-.
-How to random numbers
+* How to random numbers
-.
-String comparison using match
+* String comparison using match
-.
-Differences between strings (String and &'static str) .
-Get user's input
+* Differences between strings (String and &'static str)
+* Format strings
+* Get user's input
-.
-How to use Cargo to import libraries and build
+* How to use Cargo to import libraries and build
-.
-Create and call functions
+* Create and call functions
-.
-Create variables and mut
+* Create variables and mut
-.
-Format strings
-.
-First contact with RustRover IDE and git client
+* First contact with RustRover IDE and git client
-.
-First contact with Fork git client
+* First contact with Fork git client